poetmountain/MotionMachine/README.md

 ## Credits

 MotionMachine was created by [Brett Walker](https://twitter.com/petsound).
-It is based on the author's Objective-C library [PMTween](https://github.com/poetmountain/PMTween).
+It is loosely based on the author's Objective-C library [PMTween](https://github.com/poetmountain/PMTween).

 ## License